gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/07-scripts.md

         fi
     fi

 Now it is up to you!
-If you wish to add new scripts it is always useful to first make a new issue at GitHub: https://github.com/gdha/upgrade-ux/issues
+If you wish to add new scripts it is always useful to first make a [new issue at GitHub](https://github.com/gdha/upgrade-ux/issues)